jshvarts/KmpGithub/README.md

 7. Run `pod install` inside the XCode project folder.

 8. Open the project in XCode by executing `open <proj-name>.xcworkspace` from your ios project root folder.

-9. Use `import shared` in your code and utilize shared Kotlin code from swift!
+9. Use `import shared` in your code and utilize shared Kotlin code from Swift!
+If there are any build errors, try building the project by running in iOS simulator.